c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: To your knowledge were there any reasons not to take steps to guard against :outline:`airborne` transmission?

 **Professor Catherine Noakes**: I don't see that there were, no. I think there was -- although the evidence at the outset was weak, in truth it was weak for all transmission routes.
 I think there was just a tendency to assume the other transmission routes, and then require the evidence for :outline:`airborne` transmission.
-So I think from a precautionary basis, it would have been appropriate to indicate that aspects like ventilation mattered, early on, and as that evidence base built, it was important that that -- those mitigations were more readily applied and people became more -- should have been made more aware of them.
+So I think from a precautionary basis, it would have been appropriate to indicate that aspects like :outline:`ventilation` mattered, early on, and as that evidence base built, it was important that that -- those mitigations were more readily applied and people became more -- should have been made more aware of them.

 **Counsel Inquiry**: If I may move now through spring/summer of 2020, in short there were a number of papers that were published and you were still gathering the evidence; is that a fair summary?